Deep Learning for Instance Retrieval: A Survey

 \begin{flushleft} \emph{b.
 Fine-tuning with Siamese Networks}. \end{flushleft}

-Siamese networks represent important options in implementing metric learning for fine-tuning, as shown in Figure \ref{All_Metric_Learning}(c).
-It is a structure composed of two branches that share the same weights across the layers.
-Siamese networks are trained on paired data, consisting of an image pair $ (x_{i}, x_{j}) $ such that $ S(x_{i}, x_{j}) \! \in \! \{0,1\} $.
-A Siamese loss function, illustrated in Figure~\ref{sampling_strategies}(a), is formulated as
+Siamese networks represent important options in implementing metric learning for fine-tuning, as in Figure \ref{All_Metric_Learning} (c) and Figure \ref{mAP_loss_illustration} (a).
+It is a structure composed of two branches that share the same weights across layers.
+Siamese networks are trained on paired data, consisting of an image pair $ (x_{i}, x_{j}) $ such that $ \mathcal{S}(x_{i}, x_{j}) \! \in \! \{0,1\} $.
+A Siamese loss is formulated as

-A standard Siamese network and Siamese loss are used to learn the similarity between semantically relevant samples under different scenarios.
-For example, Simo \etal \cite{simo2015discriminative} introduce a Siamese network to learn the similarity between paired image patches, which focuses more on the specific regions within an image.
+Siamese loss has recently been reaffirmed as a very effective metric in category-level image retrieval, outperforming many more sophisticated losses if implemented carefully \cite{musgrave2020metric}.
+Enabled by the standard Siamese network, this objective function is used to learn the similarity between semantically relevant samples under different scenarios \cite{radenovic2018fine},\cite{lv2018retrieval}.
+For example, Radenovi{\'c} \etal \cite{radenovic2018fine} employ a Siamese network on matching and non-matching global feature pairs which are aggregated by GeM-based pooling.
+The deep network fine-tuned by the Siamese loss generalizes better and converges at higher retrieval performance.
 Ong \etal \cite{ong2017siamese} leverage the Siamese network to learn image features which are then fed into the Fisher Vector model for further encoding.